CSHL-comp-neuro-vision/tutorials/README.md

 ## Programming language

-Currently, the vast majority of these tutorials are in Matlab with some Python tutorials in the `Python` folder in this repo.
+Currently, the vast majority of these tutorials are in Matlab, but there are some Python tutorials in the `Python` folder in this repo.

+Python tutorials include introductions to:
+* Machine learning (SVM)
+* FFT
+* Signal filtering (low/high pass filtering)
+* Mutual Information...

+The rest of the tutorials are in Matlab and are described below.

 ## Where do I start?